Chianghui-Wong/VideoReorder-MovieNet/README.md

 # VideoReorder Dataset
 ## Introduce
 This dataset is based on Hierachal-MovieNet for video reorder task.
 We use 228 movie to generate 10031 movie clips.
-7046 clips for train, and 1496 for val and  1491 for test.
+7048 clips for train, 589 for val, 1178 for in_domain test and 1196 for out_domain test.

+## Download
+You can download the full dataset(9.5G) here: https://bigai-research.s3.us-west-1.amazonaws.com/VideoReorder-MovieNet.zip

 ## Structure
 ```